qcif/daff-biosecurity-wf2/docs/src/understanding-the-analysis.md

 - To set up and run the workflow, visit the Nextflow workflow repository: [qcif/nf-daff-biosecurity-wf2](https://github.com/qcif/nf-daff-biosecurity-wf2).
 - For analysis code (used in the above workflow), see the Python modules repository: [qcif/daff-biosecurity-wf2](https://github.com/qcif/daff-biosecurity-wf2)
+- For reference, an example workflow report is available [here](https://qcif.github.io/daff-biosecurity-wf2/example_report.html)

+## Table of contents

 1. [Interpretting the workflow report](#interpretting-the-workflow-report)
 1. [Reference data](#reference-data)